 - Great WiFi performance

-- Fast bootup
+- Fast bootup and stable

 - No Individual LED for each LAN port